Melt inclusion: Raman spectroscopy

 Raman spectroscopy is similar to FTIR in using a focused laser on the glass phase of the melt inclusion or a vapor bubble that may be contained in the melt inclusion to identify wavelengths associated with the Raman vibrating bands of volatiles, such as H_{2}O and CO_{2}.
 Raman spectroscopy can also be used to determine the density of CO_{2} contained in a vapor bubble if present at a high enough concentration within a melt inclusion.

 Secondary Ion Mass Spectrometry (SIMS)

 SIMS is used to determine volatile and trace element concentrations by aiming an ion beam (^{16}O^{−} or ^{133}Cs^{+}) at the melt inclusion to produce secondary ions that can be measured by a mass spectrometer.

 Laser Ablation-Inductively Coupled Plasma Mass Spectrometry (LA-ICPMS)

 LA-ICP-MS can determine major and trace elements, however, with LA-ICPMS, the melt inclusion and any accompanying materials within the melt inclusion are ionized, thus destroying the melt inclusion, and then analyzed with a mass spectrometer.
+This is often used as a final stage of analysis, as the melt inclusion subsequently cannot be analyzed.